kouMatsumoto/macos-setup-guide/README.md

 # Install core software to Web development
-These are core applications in Node.js Web development.
+These are necessities in Node.js Web development.

 ### Google Chrome
 Google Chrome is a popular browser but very strong tool as debugger.
-This can debug HTML, CSS, JavaScript and even Node.js server.
+Google Chrome can debug HTML, CSS, JavaScript and even Node.js server.

 Get from [here](https://www.google.com/chrome/browser/desktop/index.html)

 ### Homebrew
-Homebrew is one of package managers for MacOS
+Homebrew is one of package managers for MacOS that make your software management easy.
-To install and manage other software, this make your work easy.
-To install Homebrew, there are several steps.
+There are several steps in installing Homebrew.

 First, install Xcode from App Store.
-Xcode is needed to install Command Line Tools, and Command Line Tools is needed so that your Mac could use gcc, make, and other commands.
+Xcode is needed to install Command Line Tools, and Command Line Tools is needed so that your Mac could use gcc, make, other commands.

 After installing Xcode, run below command to install Command Line Tools.
 ```